 County of Lancaster: Balderstone, Billington, Blackburn (5), Church, Clayton-le-Dale, Clayton-le-Moors, Lower Darwen, Over Darwen (2), Dinkley, Eccleshill, Great Harwood, Little Harwood, Livesay, Mellor, Osbaldeston, Oswaldtwistle, Pleasington, Ramsgrave, Rishton, Salisbury, Tockholes, Wilpshire, Wilton, Yate and Pickup Bank.

 The population falling within the Union at the 1831 census had been 60,594 with parishes and townships ranging in size from from Dinkley (population 223) to Blackburn itself (27,091).

-Initially, Blackburn continued using the existing Merchant Street building as the union's workhouse accommodation.
-In 1847, the Poor Law Commissioners recorded the union as operating a single workhouse with a capacity of up to 650 inmates, although an 1854 directory suggests that the average number of inmates was around 320.
+Initially, the new union decided to retain the Merchant Street and Over Darwen workhouses.
+In 1847, however, the Poor Law Commissioners recorded the union as operating a single workhouse — presuamably Merchant Street — with a capacity of up to 650 inmates.
+An 1854 directory suggests that the average number of inmates in the workhouse was around 320.